sanderlab/AlignmentViewer2.0/README.md

 ## About Us

-Alignment Viewer 2.0 was developed at the Dana-Farber Cancer Institute and Harvard Medical School by Andrew Diamantoukos, Chris Sander, and Nicholas Gauthier.
+Alignment Viewer 2.0 was developed at the Dana-Farber Cancer Institute and Harvard Medical School by Yang Su, Andrew Diamantoukos, Chris Sander, and Nicholas Gauthier.

 ## Contributing